iljaweis/kube-controller-gen/README.md

 ```

-For every resource you want to watch (and you have declared in `controller-gen.yaml`), write functions:
+For every resource you want to watch (and you have declared in `controller-gen.yaml`), you need two functions that
+are called by the framework whenever your resource is created/updated or deleted:

 ```go
 func (c *Controller) XXXCreatedOrUpdated(x *XXX) error {